StephaneHo/movies-react-redux-typescript/README.md

-# Getting Started with the App
+# Getting Started with the Movies && TV Series gApp

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.